CMBAgents/cmbcluster/README.md

 # CMBCluster

-Multi-tenant Streamlit Platform for Cosmology Research
+Multi-tenant Streamlit Platform for Research

-CMBCluster is a multi-tenant Streamlit platform designed specifically for cosmology research teams.
+CMBCluster is a multi-tenant Streamlit platform designed specifically for research teams.
 Built on the proven JupyterHub architecture pattern, it provides isolated, persistent research environments for each user while maintaining enterprise-grade security and scalability.

 ### Architecture